City of Boroondara

 Local workers - Qualifications - Health Care and Social Assistance

-In the City of Boroondara, the Health Care and Social Assistance workforce has a higher proportion with tertiary qualifications compared to Victoria.
+In the City of Boroondara, the Health Care and Social Assistance workforce has a higher proportion with University qualifications compared to Victoria.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The skill and qualification level required to enter an industry;

 - The professional or working ambitions of people (to seek education as youth or retraining as adults);

 - The opportunities afforded to people to continue studying beyond compulsory schooling.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work